 She tried to teach me how to drive.
 (Then my dad and an instructor took over.)

 She taught me how to be reliable, responsible, silly, honest, and brave.

 She taught me how to protect the vulnerable, question authority, and challenge the status quo.

 She taught me how to be a woman in a male-dominated world.

 My mother wasn’t perfect, but she was always and forever my safe place to land until she got sick.
 She felt like home in a way that no one else ever could.
 She was my biggest fan.
 She was my guide, my teacher, my confidant, my mentor, my therapist, my cheerleader, and my friend.

 My mother made me a better mother.

-Now that I am raising two daughters of my own, I am beginning to understand how my mother felt about me.
+Now that I am raising two daughters of my own, I understand how my mother felt about me.
 I am beginning to understand the infinite depths of her love for me as her daughter.

 She taught me how to be a mother.